Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 9. Sunny Dawn Johnston

-'Find Me' member has failed again in 2012 in finding officially reported [to state or federal law enforcement agencies] missing persons using her claimed paranormal ability of using pendulums hanging over maps.
+'Find Me' member has failed repeatedly to find officially reported [to state or federal law enforcement agencies] missing persons using her claimed paranormal ability of using pendulums hanging over maps.
 According to critics she highlights exaggerated paranormal claims and is a "public performer and entertainer" apparently lacking any paranormal ability.
 Defends the use of paranormal intuitives by using the line 'What's the worst that can happen' yet fails to include the pocketing of fees from families of lost children, the deceptions they endure, and psychic colleagues achieving unwarranted media attention for paranormal abilities that never pan out in locating a missing child.
 After years of the 'Find Me' group promoting the tag line "What's the worst that can happen" the group has a non-existent record in locating persons using paranormal methods.
-Johnston is now after three years re-classifeid as a "mystic performer and entertainer" in listings.
-According to email followers the accuracy across Sunny Dawn Johnston paranormal intuitive forecasting abilities seems to have dramatically declined over the past five years.
+Johnston is now after five years re-classifeid as a "mystic performer and entertainer" in listings.
+According to email followers the accuracy across Sunny Dawn Johnston paranormal intuitive forecasting abilities has dramatically declined over the past 8 years.

-62-year old provided an extremely detailed drawing where lost children were found.
-Though she herself cited it as a "pure coincidence" and not a paranormal ability, local public surveys and researchers believe she has psychic abilities.
-She continues to say that she absolutely does not, but three surveys and a leading paranormal research center in Europe still her ranked #11.
+64-year old provided an extremely detailed drawing in 2010 where lost children were found.
+Though she herself cited it as a "pure coincidence" and not a paranormal ability, local public surveys and some independent researchers believe she displays paranormal foresight.
+In late 2014 she repeated that she absolutely does not, but 2014 ending surveys still rank her at #10.

 14. Kim Rowe